nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    * Keep selinux set to **enforcing**
    * DNS - You **must** be careful when using DNS.
 Here are recommendations. [#f1]_

      * Recommendation 1: FreeIPA runs your entire DNS for your network - This requires the DHCP servers to set the DNS servers to the IPA servers.
 This will be useful in the case that your clients will have their SSH keys added as SSHFP records to DNS when enrolled as clients.
-This also gives you the added benefit of a client updating its own DNS entries (A and PTR records) if the client is DHCP enabled and the IP changes.
+This also gives you the added benefit of a client updating its own DNS entries (A and PTR records) if the client is DHCP enabled and the IP changes if you so choose.
-     * Recommendation 2: FreeIPA is delegated a subdomain of a domain used already in the network - Do not attempt to hijack a domain already being used.
-This assumes you may have Dynamic DNS enabled in the current DNS infrastructure or perhaps everything is static addressing where A/AAAA/PTR records do not change too often.
+     * Recommendation 2: FreeIPA is delegated a subdomain of a domain used already in the network - It's not required for hosts to live in the subdomain to be a member of the IPA domain.
+Do not try to hijack a domain.
-     * Recommendation 3: If the above is not possible, the IPA servers won't need control of DNS.
-Instead, it will spit out the necessary zone information for IPA for the zone you will have IPA in.

    * Consider setting up a trust with Active Directory if you are in a mixed environment, eg Active Directory already exists
    * IPA servers should have static assigned addresses - Configured via nmcli or directly in /etc/sysconfig/network-scripts/ifcfg-*
+   * Try to avoid running FreeIPA without DNS - while possible, it's highly unmanageable.

 .. note:: Trust Information

    If you are in a mixed environment (both Windows and Linux/UNIX), it is recommended to setup a trust between FreeIPA and Active Directory.
 Because of this, they will need to be in different domains (eg, ad.example.com and ipa.example.com or example.com and ipa.example.com, depending on what the current DNS controllers or appliances are).
-This way, you do not have to create duplicate users if a windows user logs into Linux resources.
+This way, you do not have to create duplicate users if a windows user logs into Linux resources nor use winsync (which we recommend against using).

 .. note:: NOFILE limits

    You may run into file descriptor limit problems depending on the IPA version you are using and/or patch level.
 Ensure that /etc/sysconfig/dirsrv.systemd has LimitNOFILE set to at least 16384.
+By default this shouldn't happen in 7.6+

 DNS
 ---

-As noted in the previous section, you must keep in mind that you should not hijack a domain.
-While FreeIPA does have DNS capabilities and will allow you to do some things like create zones (forward/reverse) and many types of records, FreeIPA should not be considered a full on DNS solution for a network.
-It does not support "views", meaning you cannot have an internal view and an external view, assuming your domain is both an external and internally routable domain.
-In the event that you do need to have "views", you should setup a separate DNS server and perform delegation of your domain.
+As noted in the previous section, you must try not to hijack a domain.
+You can migrate records over to FreeIPA's DNS if you'd like, but care must be taken with that approach.

+While FreeIPA can do the typical DNS server work such as forward/reverse zones and various types of records, it should not be considered a full solution.
+It does not support views (eg, you can't have internal and external views, assuming you have domains that are publically facing).
+In the event you need to have views, that's when you need a different DNS server or service to provide this to you.
-Here are some common ways you can setup FreeIPA and DNS.

-In this setup, it would allow clients that are DHCP to automatically update their own IP address as they come online or get a new IP automatically.
-They would have their own permissions to make such changes in the zones (where sssd+kerberos do the work).
+There are two ways you can have DNS entries updated dynamically: --enable-dns-updates for ipa-client-install and DHCP dynamic DNS updates.
+Both are sufficient.
+The latter requires additional work and is outside the scope of this write up.

 Delegation
 ++++++++++

-Throughout this guide, you will find we will be using DNS delegation as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
-The guide will assume you have a DNS server/appliance that controls a domain like example.com and delegates ad.example.com and ipa.example.com.
+Throughout this guide, you will find we will be using a subdomain by DNS delegation, as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
+The guide will assume you have a DNS server/appliance that controls a domain like example.com and delegates ipa.example.com and has AD at example.com or ad.example.com.
 Using this type of setup, it is not required for clients to have entries in the IPA domain.
 In fact, they can be in other domains as long as they have A/AAAA/PTR records associated with them.
-This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zone (eg example.com outside of ipa.example.com).
+This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zones.

 You can setup already existing DNS servers to delegate an entire domain or a subdomain for FreeIPA.
 This way, you don't overlap with a domain that's already in use.
 So for example, if AD owns example.com, you could have AD delegate ipa.example.com or even example.net.
 If AD is not the DNS provider for the environment, you can have the appliance delegate the domain in the same manner.